Updated: May, 2015

 - Taxi from the beach to town should be about 100 pesos from around Zamas Hotel (one of the closer ones) up to 150 pesos from Mestizo Hotel (one of the farther ones).

 - Tulum is surrounded by Cenotes that are great for fresh water swimming.
-The Grand Cenote is the most famous but others within easy reach are Manatee (towards Playa del Carmen), Carwash (towards Coba), and Crystal and Escondido (south of Tulum Town).
+The Gran Cenote is the most famous but others within easy reach are Manatee (towards Playa del Carmen), Carwash (towards Coba), and Crystal and Escondido (south of Tulum Town).
 Tell the name of any of these to a taxi driver and they’ll take you there for less than 150 pesos.
 Most have a charge of less than 100 pesos.
 Just take a towel, taxi money, and flippers and mask (optional) and you’ll have an amazing time at any of these cenotes.
 Manatee has a good restaurant right across the road.
 The rest I mentioned above don’t have much around.
 It’s just swim for an hour or so then head home.